 Denver Golf values include Stewardship, Teamwork, Accountability, Ambition, Respect, Satisfaction, Integrity and Quality.
-Our Bee Friendly Campaign focuses on Stewardship, and how we are conducting our business in an environmentally friendly way.
-We want to make sure our customers know we are completing our mission of delivering a complete golf experience while providing our community with excellent customer service, programs to grow the game for future generations, and outstanding course conditions, while remaining stewards of the environment.
+Our Bee Friendly initiatives focus on Stewardship, and how we are conducting our business in an environmentally friendly way.
+We strive to continually improve our operations to deliver a complete golf experience while providing our community with excellent customer service, programs to grow the game for future generations, and outstanding course conditions, while remaining stewards of the environment.
 How do we do this?

 RECYCLING

-- Only 14% of aluminum cans are recycled in Colorado and 46% in the US.
+• Only 14% of aluminum cans are recycled in Colorado and 46% in the US.
 COLORADO WE CAN DO BETTER!
-Denver Golf gets greener with the aluminum can recycling program.
-Beginning August 2021, all of the Denver courses will implement aluminum only recycling bins available to guests on the course and in the clubhouse.
+Each year Denver Golf recycles approximately 5,000 pounds of aluminum which is roughly 160,000 aluminum cans.

-- Even though Denver Golf participates in single stream recycling, often aluminum gets commingled with trash and cannot be recycled.
-Aluminum only bins helps our customers help the planet by keeping a clean recycling stream.
+• Even though Denver Golf participates in single stream recycling, often aluminum gets commingled with trash and cannot be recycled.
+Aluminum only bins improve our recycling efforts by keeping a clean recycling stream.

 Help us more effectively capture and recycle aluminum today!
 Please place only aluminum cans in our new bins and we will take it from there.